ZertiApp/contracts/docs/VoteFactory.md

 ### __rePostulationAllowance()__

 Allows entity to repostulate.
 If entity sends especified amount of ethers to the function, it is allowed to iniciate a new vote.
+Entity should not be validated(lost at previous votation).

 ### Reverts on:
 * Call by an already validated entity.